Integrated Care Resource Center Available to All States

 Resources Available to All States to Coordinate Care for High-Cost, High-Need Beneficiaries

-A new technical assistance resource center, the Integrated Care Resource Center, will assist States in delivering coordinated health care to high-need, high-cost beneficiaries.
-This resource will provide technical assistance to States at all levels of readiness to better serve beneficiaries, improve quality and reduce costs.
-CMS recently awarded a contract to Mathematica to lead the Integrated Care Resource Center.
+A technical assistance resource center, the Integrated Care Resource Center (ICRC), is available to assist States in delivering coordinated health care services to Medicare-Medicaid enrollees.
+This resource provides technical assistance to States at all levels of readiness to better serve beneficiaries, improve quality and reduce costs.
+CMS has contracted with Mathematica Policy Research to lead the Integrated Care Resource Center.

-The Integrated Care Resource Center will assist both the Medicare-Medicaid Coordination Office and the CMS Center for Medicaid and CHIP Services as we work with States to more effectively promote innovative approaches to delivering coordinated health care to beneficiaries including those with chronic conditions and/or eligibility for both the Medicare and Medicaid programs.
+The Integrated Care Resource Center assists the Medicare-Medicaid Coordination Office as we work with States to more effectively promote innovative approaches to delivering coordinated health care to beneficiaries including those with chronic conditions and/or eligibility for both the Medicare and Medicaid programs.

 Types of Assistance Available to States